Water pollution in the United States: Groundwater pollution

 Groundwater is rainfall that collects in porous spaces deep underground, which are called aquifers.
 Humans can access the water that collects in an aquifer by building wells to pump the water to the surface for use.
 About 40% of drinking water in America comes from groundwater sources.
 When contaminants enter aquifers, the pollution spreads, eliminating the potential to use the aquifer for drinking water.
 Groundwater contamination is often the result of chemicals that seep through the soil and into the water supply, such as pesticides and fertilizers.
 Other causes of contamination in groundwater includes gasoline, oil, road salts, septic tank waste, or leakage from landfills.

 Categories of pollution sources

 Point source

 Point source pollution occurs when water pollution contamination comes from a single source.
 Point sources could include leaking septic tanks, oil spills, dumping of waste, or wastewater treatment facilities.
-In order to prevent point source pollution from occurring, the Clean Water Act regulates what can be discharged into a water body by requiring each facility to obtain a National Pollutant Discharge Elimination System (NPDES) permit.
+To prevent point source pollution from occurring, the Clean Water Act regulates what can be discharged into a water body by requiring each facility to obtain a National Pollutant Discharge Elimination System (NPDES) permit.